mathiasbynens/grunt-esmangle/README.md

 ### Options

 The `options` property accepts all the available Escodegen options.
-See [the escodegen wiki](https://github.com/Constellation/escodegen/wiki/API) for an overview.
+See [the Escodegen wiki](https://github.com/Constellation/escodegen/wiki/API) for an overview.

 There is also a `banner` option: